Raken-ab/Raken-ab/README.md

 - Cloud computing (AWS/Azure)
 - Python (Harvard CS50)
 - Database optimization with Oracle and MySQL
-- Game Developement on GameMaker and Unity
+- Game development in GameMaker and Unity

 ---